-This Methodology Determination (method) provides the rules for crediting carbon stored in soil resulting from altered management practice as part of the Emissions Reduction Fund (ERF).
-Reductions achieved by sequestering soil carbon under pasture, crops or mixed farming systems can receive carbon credits under the ERF.
+This methodology determination (method) provides the rules for crediting carbon stored in soil resulting from altered management practice as part of the Australian Carbon Credit Unit (ACCU) Scheme.
+Emission reductions achieved by sequestering soil carbon under pasture, crops or mixed farming systems can receive ACCUs.

-These model-based soil carbon projects involve specific project management activities on eligible land and use default abatement values.
+These model-based soil carbon projects involve specific project management activities undertaken on eligible land, using default abatement values.

 Using the method